Alessandro1103/obsidian/Vault1/Zettelkasten/Self-Supervised Learning.md

 **Transfer Task**: Later, you want to use the learned features from this network to perform object recognition.
 **Alignment**: If the features learned during the Jigsaw puzzle task help the network recognize edges, shapes, and textures of objects, there is a good alignment.
 These features are useful for identifying objects in new images during the transfer task.

+The pretext task should be invariant to nuisance factors (location lighting color)